 How to apply

-Before you can apply for PhD you need to identify your area of research, and you have the option to speak to the department or supervisor you wish to work with.
+Before you can apply for a PhD you need to identify your area of research, and you have the option to speak to the department or supervisor you wish to work with.

 However, it is not essential that you contact a supervisor before applying because we will identify potential supervisors when we receive your application.